|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The kamikaze is an iconic drink in the bar.
-It's one of the best-known vodka "martinis" and offers a sweet-tart taste that everyone is sure to enjoy.
+It's one of the best-known vodka "martinis" and offers a sweet-tart taste that many will enjoy.
 In fact, it's such a popular mix that there's also a kamikaze shooter and a number of other variations to explore.

-If you look at the recipe, you'll notice that the kamikaze is quite simply a vodka margarita (it's also very similar to a daiquiri).
-The proportions to the famous tequila-lime cocktail are different, but the ingredients are the same.
-So, if you're one of those drinkers who doesn't like tequila for one reason or another, this is a great option.
+If you look at the recipe, you'll notice that the kamikaze is quite simply a vodka margarita, and it's also very similar to a daiquiri.
+The proportions of the famous tequila-lime cocktail are different, but the ingredients are the same.
+So, if you don't like tequila for one reason or another, this is a great option.

 - 1 1/2 ounces vodka

 - Garnish: lime wedge

 In a cocktail shaker filled with ice cubes, pour the vodka, lime juice, and triple sec.

 - This is a cocktail where you want to pour the smoothest vodka in your bar.
 Use premium vodkas that you would typically enjoy on their own or in your vodka martini.